Degree Fulfillment

 Students with questions about declaring a major, or who experience any technical difficulties with the online major declaration system, should email gsmajordeclaration@columbia.edu.

-Majors Requiring Departmental Approval
+Programs Requiring Additional Approval

 Students selecting a major from any of the departments listed below must complete the GS Electronic Major Declaration Form and obtain departmental approval (for contacts and additional information, please click on the departmental links listed below).
 Once approval has been granted, students should email the approval confirmation to their respective advisors to finalize the major declaration process.